 History Behind the Law

-One way that we assist families is through educating and guiding them about Casey’s Law - a method to obtain involuntary substance abuse treatment.
+One way that we assist families is by educating them about Casey’s Law - a method to obtain involuntary substance abuse treatment.

 The Matthew Casey Wethington Act for Substance Abuse Intervention went into effect on July 13, 2004.
 This law was inspired by the death of Matthew Casey Wethington, who died of a heroin overdose at the age of 23.
 He suffered from addiction - a treatable disease that does not have to be fatal.

 Casey’s Law allows parents, relatives, and/or friends to petition the court for treatment on behalf of the person who is abusing alcohol and/or drugs.
-It is highly recommended that you review all of the contents of this website and then call us at 270-827-5753 to make an appointment to meet with one of our attorneys who can help guide you through the process.
+It is highly recommended that you review all of the contents of this website and then call us at 270-631-0000 to make an appointment to meet with one of our attorneys who can discuss the process with you.

 Steps for Casey’s Law Petitions